a-ware/cast-presentation/README.md

 # About This Project

-This repository hosts a Google Cast presentation Receiver app.
+This repository hosts a Google Cast receiver application that facilitates delivering a presention.
 The receiver supports slide navigation and displaying received chat messages.
-This was a school project developed in 2016 to deliver a presentation about how to build a Google Cast application for Chromecast.
+This was a school project developed in 2016 to deliver a presentation about how to build Google Cast applications for Chromecast, focusing on how to develop an Android sender app and a HTML/JavaScript receiver app.

 Download the Chrome browser [cast extension](https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd?hl)

-# Learn more about the Google Cast SDK
+# Learn More About the Google Cast SDK

 https://developers.google.com/cast/docs/developers